 - Rachel Zilberman-Rochale

-few blocks apart in the French concession.
-We were in the same class and were the closest of friends during all of
+only a few blocks apart in the French concession.
+We were in the same class and were the closest of friends

-our school years.
+during all of our school years.
 Alex was incredibly bright and tended to top the class year after year.
-He was already then
+He was

-passionate about literature, and began to write poems in both Russian and English, as well as short stories, which of
+already then passionate about literature, and began to write poems in both Russian and English, as well as short

-course later expanded into crime novels!
-His tastes were very wide, and, at home, he had books ranging from the
+stories, which of course later expanded into crime novels!
+His tastes were very wide, and, at home, he had books

-National University, until he finally went to the UK, where he studied further and taught at some tertiary institutions.
+Australian National University, until he finally went to the UK, where he studied further and taught at some tertiary

-Requiescat”, which was a quote he loved from Edgar Allan Poe.
-I still treasure the volume of the complete Poe
+Pace Requiescat”, which was a quote he loved from Edgar Allan Poe.
+I still treasure the volume of the complete

 - Larry Sitsky

-knew that he had been in hospice etc. Very sad news -wonderful memories of the old Betar Days and friendship in
+and knew that he had been in hospice etc. Very sad news –wonderful memories of the old Betar Days and

 - Margaret Beadman